Placement & Credit for Prior Learning

 Placement Testing

-For students whose unweighted high school GPA is below a 2.8, the College uses the NROC RISE placement test to determine placement in math and English, or the student can be placed into developmental English and reading courses based on the existing unweighted GPA.
+For students whose unweighted high school GPA is below a 2.8, the College uses the NROC placement test to determine placement in math and English, or the student can be placed into developmental English and reading courses based on the existing unweighted GPA.
 You can schedule your placement testing appointment through the MAPS Center by contacting MAPS@carteret.edu or calling 252-222-6236.
 The tests are computerized and timed.
 Placement testing is offered in scheduled group settings, and a photo ID is required.

 Applicants/students may only take a placement test twice within a calendar year.
 Prior to taking a placement test the second time, students are encouraged to visit the MAPS Center for tutoring assistance.
 To have placement test scores sent to another college, a written request must be made through the Registrar’s Office.
 Students with alternate needs or concerns related to placement testing should contact the testing coordinator at MAPS@carteret.edu or (252) 222-6236.